 Improves Speed and Performance

 As cloud-based, AI solutions become more mainstream, they will be able to scale across multiple assets and sites and evolve with other applications.
 Currently, monitoring models and running many calibrations and cross predictions is both computing and engineer time- intensive.
-By providing this AI/ML driven solution in the cloud, KBC will be able to serve clients better, since it gives them more performance advantages and gives them more flexibility to work on their desktops while the application runs in the cloud.
+By providing this AI/ML driven solution in the cloud, KBC will be able to serve clients better, since it gives them more performance advantages and frees up local computing resources while the application runs in the cloud.

-By automating the model maintenance work processes, engineers can focus their time on greater value-added opportunities.
+By automating the model maintenance work processes, engineers can focus their time on opportunities offering greater value.
 In addition, the Automated Model Maintenance solution has been purposefully designed to be semi-automated so users can interact at each stage of the process.
 The goal is for clients to easily adopt the recommendations and understand the results.
 Eventually, the solution will allow a fully closed-loop workflow.

 This cloud-based, AI-driven solution, is a subscription-based service powered by the Yokogawa Cloud platform designed to help customers save money.
 A user-friendly web application, that clients can easily access reader-friendly reports and subscribe to notifications related to all or specific units across multiple sites.
 For instance, clients can quickly get a simulation model health status, LP sub-model health status, and more for each asset as depicted in Figure 2.
 In addition, the Petro-SIM Automated Model Maintenance web application is conveniently accessible 24/7.